aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced_starboard/README.md

 ## KubeEnforcer SSL considerations

-1. **Create root CA**
+Following are the SSL considerations supporting deployment of KubeEnforcer:

+1. Create root CA: Perform the following steps to create a root CA.

-   * Create root key:
+    a.
+Create root key:

      ```shell
      openssl genrsa -des3 -out rootCA.key 4096
      ```

-   * Create and self-sign the root certificate:
+    b.
+Create and self-sign the root certificate:

      ```shell
      openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1024 -out rootCA.crt -subj "/CN=admission_ca"
      ```

-   * The content of rootCA.crt should be base64-encoded and replace the caBundle value at line number 15 in 001_kube_enforcer_config.yaml:
+   * Replace the caBundle value at line number 15 in *001_kube_enforcer_config.yaml* with the following command.
+The content of rootCA.crt should be base64-encoded

      ```shell
      cat rootCA.crt | base64 -w 0
      ```

-2. **Create a certificate**
+2. Create a certificate: Perform the following steps to create a certificate.

-   * Create the KubeEnforcer certificate key:
+    a.
+Create the KubeEnforcer certificate key:

      ```shell
      openssl genrsa -out server.key 2048
      ```

-   * Create the signing (csr):
+    b.
+Create the signing (csr):

      ```shell
      cat >server.conf <<EOF